 The platform will guide you from the beginning in the design of your website, by asking you a series of questions about your creative objectives.
-Do you create a website for a company, an online shop, a blog?
+Are you creating a website for a company, an online shop, a blog?
 What is your level in terms of web design?

 At the end of these few questions, Wix offers you designs adapted to your goals: blog templates if you have indicated that you want a blog, ecommerce templates if you want to create a shop…

-The last and only step to take, before you start customizing the design, is to connect a domain name, purchased outside the platform, to your brand new Wix site.
-A crucial step if you want to have a site without the prefix wix.com at the end of your domain name… and a paying step, as we will describe it at the end of this article.
+The last and only step, before you start customizing the design, is to connect a domain name, purchased outside the platform, to your brand new Wix site.
+A crucial step if you want to have a site without the prefix wix.com at the end of your domain name… and a paying step, as we will describe at the end of this article.

 Easy as ABC, isn't it?